-If you ride Tyler’s Traverse, have fun on this downhill only trail filled with jumps, obstacles (with bypasses), and berms.
-Tyler’s Traverse is very similar to Whoops with a few more technical section and is great for intermediate or advanced riders.
-Tyler’s will eventually end at a junction where you’ll continue down Catch and Release, great easy and fun downhilling to the Ranger Station.
+If you ride Tyler’s Traverse, have fun on this downhill-only trail filled with jumps, obstacles (with bypasses), and berms.
+Tyler’s Traverse is very similar to Whoops with a few more technical sections and is great for intermediate or advanced riders.
+Tyler’s will eventually end at a junction where you’ll continue down Catch and Release, a great easy, and fun downhilling to the Ranger Station.

 Bend does have one campground at Tumalo State Park, which isn’t close to the epic mountain biking and also fills up quickly.
 Not to worry, though.
 Bend is filled with SO MUCH epic free camping it would be a crime not to capitalize on it.
-All of Bend’s mountain biking trails lie in National Forest and within National Forest, dispersed camping in completely legal (but PLEASE remember to follow Leave No Trace principles.)
-Dispersed campsite are found along roads marked NF on maps/Google Maps.
+All of Bend’s mountain biking trails lie in the National Forest and within the National Forest, dispersed camping is completely legal (but PLEASE remember to follow Leave No Trace principles.)
+Dispersed campsites are found along roads marked NF on maps/Google Maps.

 Any one of these roads will surely have some sort of land you can make camp at but here are some top spots due to their proximity to mountain biking trails.